 Drews Creek "A" Highwall consists of a large landslide and three (3) existing mine portals.
 The slide starts below a pre-law surface mine bench and consists mostly of "shoot and shove" material.
 A local resident stated that he saw a large stream of water flowing out of the toe for several days during the initial stages.
 The toe of the slide is located next to the stream bank.
 Large boulders and very large trees have fallen over and are obstructing the stream flow.
 This slide is approximately six (6) acres in size.
 Most of the six acres is exposed soil, eroding very fast during rain events.
-Approximately 0.25 miles below this slide is a community of approximately 50 people living in close proximity to the creek.
-The slide has the potential of impounding water (during heavy rain events), in the waterway, and therefore, the potential to flood these 50 people and homes exists.
+Approximately 0.25 miles approximately 50 people living in slide has the potential of impounding water (during heavy rain events), in the waterway, and therefore, the potential to flood these 50 people and homes exists.